BitPackTools/pixpack-cli/README.md

 - Windows
 - **7zr.exe** (7-Zip standalone executable) - must be placed in the same directory as the scripts

+# PixPack

+## New GUI Versions (2025-09-29)

+Two new dialog-based batch files have been added:

+- `pixpack_pack_dialog.bat` — Pack files with a simple selection dialog.
+- `pixpack_unpack_dialog.bat` — Unpack files with a simple selection dialog.

+These scripts provide a more user-friendly interface compared to the command-line versions.

+## Installer (`install.bat`)

+The `install.bat` script automates the registration of PixPack in the Windows context menu for `.png` files.

+### What it does

+1. Detects the full paths of the batch files in the same folder as the installer.
+2. Generates a temporary `.reg` file containing the necessary Windows Registry entries.
+3. Imports the `.reg` file into the system registry (administrator privileges required).

+### Result

+After running `install.bat`:

+- Right-clicking a `.png` file will show two new context menu options:
+  - **Pack with PixPack** — runs `pixpack_pack_dialog.bat`.
+  - **Unpack with PixPack** — runs `pixpack_unpack_dialog.bat`.

+This allows quick access to PixPack functionality directly from Windows Explorer without opening a command prompt.

+**Note:** You must run `install.bat` as Administrator for the registry changes to take effect.

 ## Usage

 **Packing Example:**